TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 ## What are the minimum Event Hub application requirements?

+To configure an application to send messages to an Event Hub, you must provide the following information, so that the application can create connection credentials:

+- Event Hub namespace name
+- Event Hub name
+- Shared access policy name
+- Primary shared access key

+To configure an application to receive messages from an Event Hub, provide the following information, so that the application can create connection credentials:

+- Event Hub namespace name
+- Event Hub name
+- Shared access policy name
+- Primary shared access key
+- Storage account name
+- Storage account connection string
+- Storage account container name

+If you have a receiver application that stores messages in Azure Blob Storage, you'll also need to configure a storage account.

 ## Azure CLI commands for creating a general-purpose standard storage account

 ## Shell command for cloning an application GitHub repository